drewscottt/csc544-project/README.md

 ### Stats

-* 4,917 images were collected across all of the subreddits (3,883 unique ones).
+* 3,883 images were collected across all of the subreddits.
 * Then, 468 images were selected during the filter stage as being data visualizations in nature.
-* Then, these 130 of these images were being tagged as potentially misleading in nature under 34 categories.
+* Then, these 135 of these images were being tagged as potentially misleading in nature under 35 categories.